The Importance of a Good Night’s Rest:

 Stage 1 (N1): This is the initial stage of sleep, where we transition from wakefulness to sleep.
 It is a light, easily disrupted sleep that lasts for a few minutes.
 During this stage, muscle activity decreases, and the eyes may move slowly.
 It is a period of drowsiness or falling asleep.

-• Serotonin, a neurotransmitter, plays a crucial role in non-REM sleep.
-The pineal gland synthesizes melatonin from serotonin, so adequate serotonin levels are essential for proper melatonin production.
+• Serotonin, a neurotransmitter, plays a crucial role in non-REM (nREM) sleep.
+The pineal gland synthesizes melatonin (also available as a supplement) from serotonin, so adequate serotonin levels are essential for proper melatonin production.
 Melatonin levels are highest in our early stages of sleep, which helps induce sleep.

 • During N1, serotonin levels decrease, while melatonin is helping to induce a state of relaxation and drowsiness.